stefanmaerz/eBPF_communityID/README.md

 # eBPF_communityID
-communityID calculation using golang; specifically for useage with eBPFs.
+Landing place for communityID calculation using golang.
+Will add code when i get the licencing stuff sorted out.
+Specifically for useage with eBPFs.